-The “goat” represented Greece (v.
-21), that is, the Macedonian Empire (Daniel 7:6).
+The “goat” represented Greece (Daniel 8: 21), that is, the Macedonian Empire (Daniel 7:6).
 Alexander the Great was the great horn, the “first king” of that world empire.
-His empire was to replace the Persian Empire (Daniel 8: 5–8; ch.
-7:6).
+His empire was to replace the Persian Empire (Daniel 8: 5–8; 7:6).
 It should be added, that the phrase “it was not touching the earth” represents the the astonishing speed and completeness of Alexander’s conquests.

 And the Scriptures foretold that “as soon as it became mighty, the great horn”—Alexander—would be “broken.”
 Four generals would replace him (Daniel 11:4).
 Alexander became king empire of Greece in 336 B.C.E.
 And he defeated the great Persian King Darius III within seven years.
 He also expanded his empire until he died in 323 B.C.E., at the age of 32.
 Then, his four top generals—Lysimachus, Cassander, Seleucus, and Ptolemy—“proclaimed themselves kings” after him and took over the Greek empire.

 The Hellenistic Jews were usually most fervent about their faith, in comparison with many of the Palestinian Jews.
-These Greeks came from far places to worship at the temple in Jerusalem, whereas to the local Jews, the temple too often was a familiar building (Acts 21:27, 28).
+These Greeks came from far places to worship at the temple in Jerusalem, whereas to the local Jews, the temple too often was merely a familiar place to them (Acts 21:27, 28).
 In addition, the New Testament mentions several times the ten Hellenistic cities called the Decapolis (Matthew 4:25; Mark 5:20; 7:31), which secular history and archaeology confirm existed.

 In His service,